 Outside Québec, the main exception to this focus on the public sector is consumer packaging.
-Regulations under the federal Consumer Packaging & Labelling Act identify specific information with which pre-packaged consumer products sold in Canada must be labelled.
+Regulations under the federal Consumer Packaging & Labelling Act identify specific information with which prepackaged consumer products sold in Canada must be labelled.
 That information must be set out in both English and French.
 Exceptions include religious, specialty-market and test products, and language-sensitive products, such as books and greeting cards.
+Products that do not meet the guidelines established by law may be seized and potentially destroyed by federal authorities.